 Also bear in mind access, both for watering and for pruning as you’ll need to do these tasks every couple of days.

 Next, we need to make sure your potential container has a number of drainage holes.
 Of course, you can always add some more.
-So have a look around your shed for a smallish pot which would be perfect as a herb garden container.
+So have a look around your shed for a smallish pot which would be perfect for your DIY herb garden.

 Inspiring garden containers

-If plastic pots don’t excite you then here’s some of our favourite DIY containers.
-Our first idea is to use cardboard paper rolls.
+If plastic pots don’t inspire you to start a DIY herb garden, then here’s some of our favourite unique containers.
+Firstly, consider using cardboard paper rolls.
 Not only are these easily available, they are compostable and eco-friendly.